jladan/hyper-markdown-server/README.md

 using an asynchronous runtime.
 It is still relatively low-level, using hyper instead of another framework, because I want some practice in the nitty-gritty parts of rust.

+## TODO

+- [ ] Ability to create, edit, move, or delete from browser?
+    - [ ] POST method to resources for moving them
+        - [ ] reply with a redirect
+    - [ ] DELETE to delete files
+    - [ ] PUT method could be used to create the file
+        - [ ] Open up in editor to actually make changes
+    - [ ] PUT or PATCH can be used to make changes to a file.
+        - this would require an in-browser editor :(
+        - a PUT operation would be safer, because it is idempotent